HarshKapadia2/one-or-two/CONTRIBUTING.md

 All contributions are most welcome.

+Please be mindful of the [Code of Conduct](CODE_OF_CONDUCT.md) while contributing and conversing on this repo!

 ## Local setup

 - Fork this repository (repo) (top right corner on this page in desktop view).